Structural Change Accounting

 with Tomas Budí-Ors

 Abstract: Economic development and industrialization are typically led by a few regions within a country.
-The initially laggard regions may catch up and industrialize —as in the U.S. 1880 to 1940— or they may fail to industrialize, experience a population exodus, and help industrialization elsewhere —as in Spain 1940 to 2000.
-To understand the emergence and consequences of each pattern, we build a simple model of structural change with multiple locations and sectors where both internal migration and internal trade are costly.
-In the model, internal migrations change the relative labor demand across sectors at the local level and hence act as a force of within- region structural change and uneven paths to industrialization.
-We calibrate our economy to the development experience of Spain, and find that its large rural exodus and uneven regional industrialization were originated by the combination of a decline in migration costs towards the most industrial areas together with an early divergence in sectoral productivities across regions.
-More importantly, internal migrations fully explain the lack of industrialization in laggard areas, and accelerated growth and structural change at the aggregate level.
-Finally, we show how variation in changes of migration costs and in patterns of convergence of sectoral productivities across locations help explain cross-country heterogeneity in development patterns.
+The initially laggard regions may catch up and industrialize (U.S. 1880-1940) or they may fail to industrialize, experience a population exodus, and help industrialization elsewhere (Spain 1940-2000).
+We build a model of structural change with multiple locations and sectors to uncover the economic forces shaping the emergence of these different patterns of development.
+We calibrate the economy to the development experience of Spain, and find that its large rural exodus and uneven regional industrialization originated from a decline in migration costs towards the most industrialized areas..

 Dual Labor Markets and the Equilibrium Distribution of Firms